dagyepong/Home-lab/slink/README.md

 ### Domain

-`Note:` Make sure to point yout doamin to the ip in order to register an account
+`Note:` Make sure to point yout domain to the ip in order to register an account

 ### Acoount Approval